Foundations and Essential Elements

 • Define structure, budget and necessary cross-functional staff to get started

-• Define an action plan for the upcomming years
+• Define an action plan for the upcoming years

 Stage 1